Difference in differences: Assumptions

-All the assumptions of the OLS model apply equally to DID.
+All the Gauss-Markov assumptions of the OLS model apply equally to DID since DID is a special version of OLS.
 In addition, DID requires a parallel trend assumption.
 The parallel trend assumption says that $\lambda_2 - \lambda_1$ are the same in both $s=1$ and $s=2$.
 Given that the formal definition above accurately represents reality, this assumption automatically holds.
 However, a model with $\lambda_{st} ~:~ \lambda_{22} - \lambda_{21} \neq \lambda_{12} - \lambda_{11}$ may well be more realistic.
 In order to increase the likelihood of the parallel trend assumption holding, a difference-in-differences approach is often combined with matching.
-This involves 'Matching' known 'treatment' units with simulated counterfactual 'control' units: characteristically equivalent units which did not receive treatment.
-By defining the Outcome Variable as a temporal difference (change in observed outcome between pre- and posttreatment periods), and Matching multiple units in a large sample on the basis of similar pre-treatment histories, the resulting ATE (i.e. the ATT: Average Treatment Effect for the Treated) provides a robust difference-in-differences estimate of treatment effects.
+This involves 'matching' known 'treatment' units with simulated counterfactual 'control' units: characteristically equivalent units which did not receive treatment.
+By defining the Outcome Variable as a temporal difference (change in observed outcome between pre- and posttreatment periods), and matching multiple units in a large sample on the basis of similar pre-treatment histories, the resulting ATE (i.e. the ATT: Average Treatment Effect for the Treated) provides a robust difference-in-differences estimate of treatment effects.
 This serves two statistical purposes: firstly, conditional on pre-treatment covariates, the parallel trends assumption is likely to hold; and secondly, this approach reduces dependence on associated ignorability assumptions necessary for valid inference.

 As illustrated to the right, the treatment effect is the difference between the observed value of y and what the value of y would have been with parallel trends, had there been no treatment.
 The Achilles' heel of DID is when something other than the treatment changes in one group but not the other at the same time as the treatment, implying a violation of the parallel trend assumption.

 To guarantee the accuracy of the DID estimate, the composition of individuals of the two groups is assumed to remain unchanged over time.
 When using a DID model, various issues that may compromise the results, such as autocorrelation and Ashenfelter dips, must be considered and dealt with.